brunobord/nagademon-2014-old/character.md

 ## Basic moves

+When you're performing a *Move*, the GM is asking you to roll two six-sided dice, add the appropriate stat and see what happens.

 ### Fiddling with your network

-When you're **Fiddling with your network**, ``roll+network``.
+Depending on what problems you're facing in your datacenter, the GM may ask you to ``roll+software`` or ``roll+hardware``.

-* On 6-: Network condition is worsening, the GM is picking one option among the following.
+* On 6-: Network condition is worsening, the GM is picking one *Issue*.
 * On 7-9: You're succeeding in putting things together.
 Status quo.
 * On 10+: Your ``Bandwidth`` gauge is going up by one level (max 6).

-Issues:

-* Your ``Bandwidth`` gauge is going down by one point (min is 0),
-* There's a hardware failure somewhere,
-* There's a piece of software going crazy (memory leaks, abnormal high load),

 ### Operate on a system

 When you need to **operate on a system** to perform a software task (scripting, soft rebooting, shutting down / restart a service, etc), ``roll+software``.

 * On 6-: You're breaking things.
-The GM is picking one option among the following.
+The GM is picking one *Issue*.
 * On 7-9: It's working fine, does the job.
-* On 10+: not only it's working, but you have fixed more bugs, improved performances, found bits of CPU/RAM to recycle,
+* On 10+: not only it's working, but you have fixed more bugs, improved performances, found bits of CPU/RAM to recycle.
+This software will care about the hardware,

+### Solve hardware problems

+If you need ot **solve a hardware problem** (box refusing to boot, network wires to plug / setup, keyboard failure, use a physical tool - a screwdriver), ``roll+hardware``.

+* On 6-: You're breaking things.
+The GM is picking one *Issue*.
+* On 7-9: It's working fine, does the job.
+* On 10+: not only it's working, but it looks more robust and solid than the last time.
+Using this hardware will please the software,

+### When your system is under attack

+DDOS'ed, Trojan, Malware, unexpected intrusion, massive data stealing...
+``roll+cool`` to find out what's going on, and how you can stop this:

+* On 6-: Your system is dying.
+The GM is picking one *Issue*.
+* On 7-9: You can stop the incident, but the threat is still here.
+* On 10+: not only you've stopped the incident, but you know a bit more about its source, its causes, and a few clues on how to prevent it next time,